 Privileges granted to individuals binding the package and to PUBLIC, as well as to the roles granted to the individuals and to PUBLIC, are used for authorization checking when static SQL and XQuery statements are bound.
+Privileges granted through groups, and the roles granted to groups, are not used for authorization checking when static SQL and XQuery statements are bound.

+Unless VALIDATE RUN is specified when binding the package, the user with a valid authorization ID who binds a package must either:

+- Have been granted all the privileges required to execute the static SQL or XQuery statements in the package.

+- Have acquired the necessary privileges through membership in one or more of:

+- PUBLIC

-Privileges granted through groups and the roles granted to groups are not used for authorization checking when static SQL and XQuery statements are bound.
-The user with a valid authID who binds a package must either have been explicitly granted all the privileges required to execute the static SQL or XQuery statements in the package, or have been implicitly granted the necessary privileges through PUBLIC, the roles granted to PUBLIC or the roles granted to the user, unless VALIDATE RUN was specified when binding the package.
-If VALIDATE RUN was specified at BIND time, all authorization failures for any static SQL or XQuery statements within this package will not cause the BIND to fail, and those SQL or XQuery statements are revalidated at run time.
-PUBLIC, group, roles, and user privileges are all used when checking to ensure the user has the appropriate authorization (BIND or BINDADD privilege) to bind the package.
+- The roles granted to PUBLIC

+- The roles granted to the user

+If VALIDATE RUN is specified at BIND time, all authorization failures for any static SQL or XQuery statements within this package will not cause the BIND to fail, and those SQL or XQuery statements are revalidated at run time.
+PUBLIC, group, role, and user privileges are all used when checking to ensure the user has the appropriate authorization (BIND or BINDADD privilege) to bind the package.